Backbase/backbase.github.io/content/posts/unpublished/web-test-automation-intercepting-mocking-network-calls-with-playwright/post.md

 ---

-## Now let's look at the implementation
+## Next look at the implementation

 Playwright allows you to intercept network requests by using the route method.
-You can use this method to modify or log the network traffic, or even block certain requests.
+You can use this method to change or log the network traffic, or even block certain requests.

 Playwright provide 5 methods,
 - abort -> Aborts the route's request.
 - continue -> Continue route's request with optional overrides.
 - fallback -> When several routes match the given pattern, they run in the order opposite to their registration.
 That way the last registered route can always override all the previous ones.
 - fetch -> Performs the request and fetches the result without fulfilling it so that the response can be modified and then fulfilled.
 - fulfill -> Fulfills route's request with a given response.

 ### How to integrate this approach into your test framework?

-Let's look at the `netwrokInterceptor.ts`
+Next look at the `netwrokInterceptor.ts`

 ```typescript
 import { Page } from "@playwright/test";